ctsit/report_production_candidates/samples/email_configuration.md

 Here is a sample message from a generic REDCap support team informing the recipient about the need to move a particular project to production.

-# Sample Email Configuration

-The emails drafted by the `report_production_candidates` plugin are built upon a template stored in the system-level module configuration.
-That configuration is blank by default.
-It needs to be configured to provide a message subject and body.

-## Parameters

-Both the subject and the body of the email support a simple parameter substitution not unlike REDCap data piping.
-These parameters are supported:

-    * project_title
-    * project_home_url
-    * go_prod_url

-Parameters must be enclosed in square brackets to be recognized by the template engine.  e.g. [project_title] will be replaced by the REDCap project's title.

-## Sample message

-Here is a sample message from a generic REDCap support team informing the recipient about the need to move a particular project to production.

 > CC: redcap-support@example.org
 >
 > Subject: Moving your REDCap project to production